 };

-We now must remove the internal state
+We now must remove the internal state that managed wether the pointer should

 be displayed as a favourite or not and replace this logic by calling our Redux